 Milligan offers three concentrations in the MS in Counseling program:

-Classes are scheduled in late afternoons and evenings.
+Most classes are scheduled in late afternoons and evenings, with occasional day and weekend requirements (professional field experiences require day commitments).
 The program consists of six full semesters, including two summer sessions.
 You can complete the program in two years or go at your own pace.
 A new class of students enrolls each fall semester and follows a fall-spring-summer rotation, finishing after the second summer.
-Courses meet on the main campus of Milligan College in Northeast Tennessee, and some courses are available online.
+Courses meet on the main campus of Milligan University in Northeast Tennessee, and some courses are available online.

 Our caring faculty are dedicated teachers, experienced professionals, and trusted mentors who invest time, energy, and ideas to inspire you and help you reach your highest potential.
 They are dedicated Christian professionals who go above and beyond to challenge you and stretch your mind.
 They bring real world experience into the classroom every day because they continue to work in the fields they teach.
 Small class sizes provide personal interaction, exceptional training, and hands-on lab experience that will prepare you for success as a Licensed Professional Counselor or school counselor.
 Teaching you is more than a job to our faculty — it’s a mission.

-Tuition for the M.S. in Counseling program at Milligan College is $460 per credit hour, which is one of the most economical counseling programs in our region and is even priced below the local state university rate.
+Tuition for the M.S. in Counseling program at Milligan University is $470 per credit hour, which is one of the most economical counseling programs in our region and is even priced below the local state university rate.
 Financial aid is available for graduate students.
 Ask us how our costs compare to other similar institutions and programs!